 Newcrest Mining produced 77.4 tonnes of gold in 2015, slightly up from the 72.4 tonnes it produced the previous year.
 The company operates mines in four countries.

-Newcrest recently resumed mining operations at part of its Gosowong operations in Indonesia following the rescue of a miner from the Kencana mine.
+Newcrest resumed mining operations at part of its Gosowong operations in Indonesia following the rescue of a miner from the Kencana mine.
 Kencana was struck by a geotechnical event in February, leaving a miner trapped underground for eight days.

 7. Navoi Mining and Metallurgical Combinat